ethereum-optimism/community-hub/src/tutorial/README.md

 import { assertRevertOptimism } from './utils'
 ```

-Then, we'll create the `utils.ts` and under the `test` directory and add the following code to it:
+Then, we'll create the `utils.ts` and under the `test` directory, add the following code to it! (don't worry, too much about the logic going on here for now):
 ```ts
 import { ethers } from 'hardhat'